-Much of our work is based on long-term studies of wild vertebrate populations such as seals and mongooses.
+Much of our work is based on highly detailed long-term studies of wild populations such as fur seals breeding in the sub-Antarctic.
 These systems provide a wealth of individual-based data that can be linked to genotype.
-For instance, we recently used detailed genotypic, life-history and environmental data to show that climate change is selecting for increased heterozygosity in a declining Antarctic fur seal population.
-Building upon the theme of climate change, we have also begun to combine genomic with geographical, time series and experimental approaches to explore the genetic basis of adaptation to environmental change, using marine invertebrates as model systems.
+For instance, we recently used detailed genetic, life-history and environmental data to show that climate change is selecting for increased genetic diversity in a declining fur seal population.
+Building upon the theme of climate change, we are also combining genomic data with geographical, time series and experimental approaches to explore the genetic basis of adaptation to environmental change, using marine invertebrates as model systems.